EARLY CAREER TEACHERS

 - Developing effective classroom practice: teaching and adapting.

 - The importance of subject & curriculum knowledge.

-NQTs meet with their allocated NQT Mentors every fortnight.
-This meeting should allow the NQT to reflect on the progress that they are making in relation to Teacher Standards.
+An extremely important aspect of support for ECTs is from their mentors.
+ECTs meet with their allocated mentor weekly and this meeting allows them to reflect on the progress that they are making in relation to Teacher Standards and Early Career Framework.
 It is also an opportunity to plan how to address areas for development.
 In addition to this, various learning walks/ observations will generate evidence and discussion points.
-Three formal assessments are completed that are externally moderated by The National Forest Teaching School, the chosen awarding body.